 Good for mothers who are experienced with breastfeeding.
-Your baby's body should be facing yours.
+Your baby's body should be tummy to tummy with yours.

 Adapted with permission from the Office on Women's Health, U.S. Department of Health and Human Services, www.womenshealth.gov